For summer, holidays or recess hours, please consult the full schedule.

 In the Firestone Library lobby and open to the public, the Ellen and Leonard Milberg Gallery highlights the library's collections while also drawing upon complementary collections from campus partners and institutions.
 For digital exhibitions, visit the Digital Princeton University Library website.

 Access to most areas of Firestone requires a valid Princeton University campus identification card with photograph.
 Researchers and scholars not affiliated with the University are welcome to use many Firestone collections under certain conditions, although non-affiliated researchers may be subject to a fee for access or borrowing privileges.
-All visitors are advised to consult with the Privileges Office (609) 258-5737 for details prior to arrival.
+All visitors are advised to consult with the Access Office at (609) 258-5737 for details prior to arrival.

-Specialized services divisions within Firestone include:
+Specialized services within Firestone include:

 - Circulation Services

 - Data and Statistical Services

 - Reading and Graduate Study Rooms